-The requirement in CCMR to earn an IBC plus pass and receive credit for an aligned level two or higher course applies for the Class of 2024, the Concentrator requirement in CCMR applies for the Class of 2025, and the Completer requirement applies for the Class of 2026.
-For students to meet the IBC and Aligned Program of Study indicator of CCMR, the student must have earned (i.e., not failed or passed) an IBC in the crosswalk associated with the Program of Study in which they also met the phase-in requirement (i.e., aligned IBC).

-For example, a student who met the phase-in Program of Study requirement for Automotive (7) must earn an IBC crosswalked to Automotive, such as ASE Entry-Level Automotive Brakes (141), to receive credit.
-If a student participated in more than one Program of Study, they only need to meet the phase-in requirement for one program to receive credit.
+The requirement in CCMR to earn an IBC plus pass and receive credit for an aligned level two or higher course applies for the Class of 2024, the Concentrator requirement applies for the Class of 2025, and the Completer requirement applies for the Class of 2026.
+For students to meet the IBC and Program of Study indicator of CCMR, the student must have earned (i.e., not failed or passed) an IBC in the crosswalk associated with the pProgram of sStudy in which they also met the phase-in requirement (i.e., aligned IBC).
+For example, a student who met the phase-in pProgram of sStudy requirement for Automotive (7) must earn an IBC crosswalked to Automotive, such as ASE Entry-Level Automotive Brakes (141), to receive credit.
+If a student participated in more than one pProgram of sStudy, they only need to meet the phase-in requirement for one program of study to receive credit.
 More information is available in Appendix H.